This information has been updated to reflect changes to the Divorce Act that took effect on March 1, 2021.

 What you should know

-Everyone who qualifies as a spouse can claim spousal support after separation.
+Anyone who qualifies as a spouse can ask for spousal support after separation.

-Under the federal Divorce Act, spouses are people who are married to each other.
+There are two laws that deal with spousal support: the federal Divorce Act and the provincial Family Law Act.
+Under the federal Divorce Act, spouses are people who are, or were, married to each other.

 Under BC’s Family Law Act, spouses are people who: